bzekeria/quran_dataset/README.md

 ## Disclaimer
 The data compiled here (```holy_quran.json```) is derived from [Al Quran Cloud API](https://alquran.cloud/api).

-The purpose and intent of this repository is aid in the *understanding* of the Quran.
+The purpose and intent of this repository is to aid in the *understanding* of the Quran.

 What do I mean by *understanding*?
 There are many data science tools/methods one can explore by using this data, NOT understanding the text itself, as the data compiled here has no related features.

-If there's an error (e.g., missing a word, تشكيل/Tashkil (i.e. Arabic vowelization), ayahs being out of order, etc.), one should consult the Quran.
+If there's an error in the ```ayahs``` column (e.g., missing a word, تشكيل/Tashkil (i.e. Arabic vowelization), ayahs being out of order, etc.), one should consult the Quran as that's the only correct source.

-**The data presented does not and will never proceed the Quran.**
+**The data presented does not and will never precede the Quran.**

 <a id='related_work'></a>
 ## Other Related Work